armanatory/DATA-MigriAnalysis/README.md

 - **archive_date**: The date the data was archived.
 - **year**: The year to which the data corresponds.
-- **amount**: The minimum salary requirement for the specialist residence permit.
+- **amount**: The minimum salary requirement for each type in euro.
 - **type**: The permit type (e.g., erityisasiantuntija, eu-n-sininenkortti, tyontekijan-oleskelulupa; meaning specialist, EU Blue Card, and residence permit for an employee, respectively).

 - **archive_url**: The source URL from archive.org.